 In addition to the tragic loss of life, when a pedestrian is injured or killed in a crash involving city or government personnel, it can be a legal and public relations nightmare.

 Despite limited city budgets, safety is always a high priority for community leaders.
-It is the city manager’s responsibility to ensure the safety of all drivers and pedestrians, making sure drivers in every department have the advanced driver training they need to reduce crashes and keep everyone in the community safe.
+It is the city manager’s responsibility to ensure the safety of all drivers and pedestrians, making sure drivers in every department have the advanced fleet driver training they need to reduce crashes and keep everyone in the community safe.

 Advanced Driver Training Saves Lives